How To Claim For A Back Injury At Work For The NHS

 Jump To A Section

-What Is A Back Injury At Work In The NHS?
+Can I Claim For A Back Injury At Work For The NHS?

-Your employer should do everything reasonably possible to help you avoid suffering injury or illness at work.
-They have a legal responsibility in this regard, also known as a duty of care, which is laid out in the Health and Safety At Work etc Act 1974.
-If they fail to look after your health and safety at work, and you suffer an injury or an illness because of their failure, you may be able to claim compensation for your injury as well as any expenses associated with it, provided you can prove they breached their duty of care.
+If they fail to look after your health and safety at work, and you suffer an injury because of their failure, you may be able to claim compensation for the pain and suffering of the harm you suffered as well as any expenses associated with it.
+However, you need to prove the following:

 You must start your back injury at work claim within a certain time limit.
-Generally, this is three years from the date of the accident but some exceptions can be made in the following cases:
+Generally, as per the Limitation Act 1980, this is three years from the date of the accident but some exceptions can be made in the following cases:

 • The injured party was/is under the age of 18